openjournals/joss/docs/submitting.md

 - Have an issue tracker that is readable without registration.
 - Permit individuals to create issues/file tickets against your repository.

+### What we mean by research software

 JOSS publishes articles about research software.
 This definition includes software that: solves complex modeling problems in a scientific context (physics, mathematics, biology, medicine, social science, neuroscience, engineering); supports the functioning of research instruments or the execution of research experiments; extracts knowledge from large data sets; offers a mathematical library, or similar.

+### Substantial scholarly effort

+JOSS publishes articles about software that represent substantial scholarly effort on the part of the authors.
+Your software should be a significant contribution to the available open source software that either enables some new research challenges to be addressed or makes addressing research challenges significantly better (e.g., faster, easier, simpler).

+As a rule of thumb, JOSS' minimum allowable contribution should represent **not less than** three months of work for an individual.
+Some factors that may be considered by editors and reviewers when judging effort include:

+- Age of software (is this a well-established software project) / length of commit history.
+- Number of commits.
+- Number of authors.
+- Total lines of code (LOC).
+Submissions under 1000 LOC will usually be flagged, those under 300 LOC will be desk rejected.
+- Whether the software has already been cited in academic papers.
+- Whether the software is sufficiently useful that it is _likely to be cited_ by your peer group.

+In addition, JOSS requires that software should be feature-complete (i.e. no half-baked solutions) and designed for maintainable extension (not one-off modifications of existing tools).
+"Minor utility" packages, including "thin" API clients, and single-function packages are not acceptable.

+#### Other venues for reviewing and publishing software packages

+Authors wishing to publish software deemed out of scope for JOSS have a few options available to them:

+- Follow [GitHub's guide](https://guides.github.com/activities/citable-code/) on how to create a permanent archive and DOI for your software.
+This DOI can then be used by others to cite your work.
+- Enquire whether your software might be considered by communities such as [rOpenSci](https://ropensci.org) and [pyOpenSci](https://pyopensci.org).

 ### Should I write my own software or contribute to an existing package?